Embedded Systems Design

 |Electrical and Computer Engineering|

-Welcome to COE 718 "Hardware Software Codesign of Embedded System" website for Fall 2013.
+Welcome to COE 718 Embedded Systems Design" website for Fall 2017.

 Please contact your Instructor if you have any difficulties accessing the website.

-This course covers the basics of embedded system organization,
+This course will cover the basics of embedded system organization,

-real-time systems.
-It provides the advance knowledge required for embedded
+provides the advance knowledge required for embedded computer design

-and real-time operating systems.
-The students will be able to grasp the main
+is carried out for ARM Cortex CPUs.
+The students will be able to grasp

-language (SystemC, etc.) will be employed to present a unified view of
+(e.g. UML, C) can be employed to present a unified view of the embedded

 The instructor will identify some relevant articles from professional magazines.